Family members of EU/EEA nationals

 2) Information about the visa requirements is possible to verify through Timatic.
 Timatic is the database of Passport, Visa and Health regulations used by the entire aviation industry.
 Airlines and travel agents use Timatic to provide advice on border requirements to passengers at the time of booking, and airlines use it at the time of boarding to ensure that passengers have sufficient travel documents for their destination and any transit points.

 II.
 Visa is required:

-If you are family member of the EU citizen and you do not qualify for the visa exemption mentioned previously, you need to submit the following documents when you apply for a Schengen visa:
+You need to submit the following documents when you apply for a Schengen visa: